Jessica Hecht: Career

 At the 2010 Tony Awards, she was nominated for the Tony Award for Best Featured Actress in a Play, for her role in A View from the Bridge.
 In 2012, she performed on Broadway with Jim Parsons in Harvey.
 In 2016, she played Golde in the 2015 Bartlett Sher-directed revival of Fiddler on the Roof at the Broadway Theatre, and was in The Price with Mark Ruffalo, in 2017.
 At the 2018 Obie Awards for Off-Broadway productions, she won the Obie Award for Distinguished Performance by an Actress for her performance in Admissions at the Mitzi E. Newhouse Theater.
 At the 2023 Tony Awards, she was nominated for the Tony Award for Best Actress in a Play for her role in Summer, 1976.
 At the 2025 Tony Awards, she was nominated for the Tony Award for Best Featured Actress in a Play for her role in Eureka Day.

 In 2017, she and producer Jenny Gersten founded The Campfire Project, a theatre-based wellness project that creates plays in refugee camps.

 Personal life

 Hecht has been married to director Adam Bernstein since August 1995.
-The couple have two children together, Stella and Carlo, who were both teenagers as of 2013.
+They have two children together, Stella and Carlo, who were both teenagers as of 2013.